pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

    This latter is quite useful: it gives you the first and last data of your series.

-In a similar way, setting elements of a :class:`~tseries.TimeSeries` works seamlessly.
+In a similar way, setting elements of a :class:`~TimeSeries` works seamlessly.
 Let us set negative values to zero...

    >>> series[series<0] = 0